pettersand/builder/devlog.md

 ## 23/01-24

 More learning!
 And ending the day with some project work.
+Continuing where I left off with implementation of user feedback events, as well as basic input validation on the frontend.

 ### Worked On:
 1. Confirmation Dialogue
     - Created component
     - Added third optional button
+2. Validation utility files
+    - Base validation
+    - Will add to iteratively

 ## 22/01-24